won782/won782.github.io/_pages/bio.md

 I graduated from [Rice University](https://www.rice.edu)  [Department of Statistics](https://statistics.rice.edu), in 2014.
 I was particuarly interested in various statistical learning theories and communicating insights succiently and gracefully.

-I will be joining [Facebook](https://www.facebook.com) as a data scientist on April 2018.
-The impact on people's lives, sheer scale of the work, and opportunities to make changes to the world really excites me and can't wait to start!
+I am a data scientist at [Facebook](https://www.facebook.com), as of April 2018.
+The impact on people's lives, sheer scale of the work, and opportunities to make positive changes to the world really excites me!

 I previously worked at [Panorama Education](https://www.panoramaed.com), where I helped radically improve student outcomes via data and analytics.